AvolitesLtd/TitanManual/docs/system-settings/recovering-reinstalling-the-console.md

 Installation Instructions
 -------------------------

-1. **If recovering a version earlier than v11.1**, you will need to set theconsole to boot from USB *(see instructions on the [Avolites website](https://www.avolites.com/software/), which vary depending on your console)*
+1. **If recovering a version earlier than v11.1**, you will need to set the console to boot from USB *(see instructions on the [Avolites website](https://www.avolites.com/software/), which vary depending on your console)*

 2. Start console and wait while the memory stick boots up, this can